Founded by Charlie Jackson in 1984, the same year as the original Macintosh computer was released.

 Enchanted Scepters, what is considered to be the very first point and click adventure game, is an extremely rare find, I have only seen two copies surface over the last 15 years.

-Later games like Déjà vu, Shadowgate and also to some extend the Eye of the Beholder series seems to be greatly inspired by Enchanted Scepters.
+Later games like Déjà vu, Shadowgate and also to some extent the Eye of the Beholder series seem to be greatly inspired by Enchanted Scepters.

 Dark Castle (and a tiny bit of John Romero)